AIDebater/Argumentative-Text-Understanding-for-AI-Debater-NLPCC2021/README.md

 We provide three datasets in this task, one for each track.

-For more detailed information and competition registration, please refer to http://www.fudan-disc.com/sharedtask/AIDebater21/index.html.
+For more detailed information, competition registration and **dataset downloading**, please refer to http://www.fudan-disc.com/sharedtask/AIDebater21/index.html.

 This event is an NLPCC 2021 task that sponsored by Fudan University and Alibaba Group.
 The NLPCC 2021 website is http://tcci.ccf.org.cn/conference/2021/cfpt.php.